NorESMhub/NorESM/doc/configurations/configurations.rst

 Setting up an experiment
 ''''''''''''''''''''''''

-Basic case set up, compilation and job submission with NorESM
+Basic case creation, set up, compilation and job submission with NorESM

 :ref:`experiments`

-Input data
-''''''''''
-:ref:`input`

-Output data
-'''''''''''
-:ref:`output`
+Setting the environment for the experiment
+''''''''''''''''''''''''''''''''''''''''''
+Set the environment for an experiment with NorESM2.
+E.g. number of nodes to use, initial conditions, length of simulation, creation of restart files, set run time and archiving time, code changes +++

+:ref:`experiment_environment`

 Quality control
 '''''''''''''''
 :ref:`quality_control`

 Atmosphere only (AMIP) simulations